hzeller/bant/README.md

 #### Options

+The options help to narrow the output to your needs.

-  * `-s` suppresses lines that have the same in the first and second column, so only the line with the short `bar.h` would remain.
+  * `-s` suppresses lines where the first column equals the second column, so only the line with the short `bar.h` would remain.
   * `-d` shows duplicates in the first column with different canonical names: these are files that are in danger of being ambiguous if you just include the short name and depend on two different libraries providing it.
 This can happen if you happend to use the same filename for headers in different directories and they can be reached via the same short name.
-Use this to find all the paths to clean up.
+Use this information to find all the paths to clean up.
   * `-u` unique option shows all the lines with exactly one mapping from a short name to their canonical name.
 These are safe to automatically clean up.